jingconan/SADIT/README.md

 # Usage

-First, you need to specify the environment variable SADIT_ROOT in Bash.
+First, you need to specify the environment variable `SADIT_ROOT` in Bash.
 To do this, again, assumming you are working on Ubuntu 12.04 or 14.04, then, first change the working directory to be your home folder, open the file `.profile` therein and add the following content:

-`export SADIT_ROOT=<path_of_your_sadit_installation>`
+`export SADIT_ROOT='path_of_your_sadit_installation'`

 Then type
     $./cmdsadit -h